Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents: Study 2: Symbolic Enforceability of Security and Safety Requirements in Agent Benchmarks

 \subsubsection{Results}

-Analyzing the unenforceable requirements across the three policies, we identified four common types.
-We describe each category below and discuss potential solutions in Section~\ref{sec:rq3_discussion}.
+\textbf{We identified four recurring themes among the not enforceable requirements in the three benchmarks}, described below; mitigations are discussed in Sec.~\ref{sec:rq3_discussion}.

-\textbf{Persona and interaction-style requirements} specify how the agent should communicate or present itself, such as using a particular language, maintaining a certain tone, or behaving in certain ways.
-For example, a medical assistant may be required to be neutral and avoid offering medical judgment \cite{jiang2025medagentbench}.
+\textbf{Persona and interaction-style requirements} specify how the agent should communicate, such as using specific language or tone.
+For example, a medical assistant may be required to remain neutral and avoid offering medical judgment~\cite{jiang2025medagentbench}.

 \textbf{``No hallucination'' requirements} expect the agent to avoid generating unsupported or fabricated information.
 For example, $\tau^2$-Bench specifies that the agent ``should not provide any information not provided by the user or available tools''~\cite{barres2025tau}.